gamemanual0/gm0/source/docs/being-a-team/starting-a-team.rst

 -------------------------------------------------
 Here's a breakdown of a typical FTC season budget:

-- FIRST Registration is $295, and allows you to obtain your team number and compete.
+- *FIRST* Registration is $295, and allows you to obtain your team number and compete.
 - Region and competition costs vary depending on your region, ranging from $250 to $800 or more.
 Check with your region's Program Delivery Partner for more information.
 - A full competition game set will run you $450 / season.
 - A competition field will also run you $659, and - unless you take care with the tiles that make it up - it will cost you additional money to replace every 2-3 years.
-- FIRST's Control and Communication set will cost you $265, and their Electronics set will cost $282.
+- The *FIRST* Control and Communication set will cost you $265, and their Electronics set will cost $282.
 Buying an additional Expansion Hub to maximize your robot's actuation will cost another $250.
 If you're careful, these are one-time purchases.
 - The goBILDA FTC Starter Kit, which is recommended to start you with basic hardware, will run you $600 (with the FTC discount).
 If you CAD design your robot in advance, you can go cheaper.
 - Extra money for sensors and servos - each can run you up to $100 each!
 Assuming 2 servos and 3 sensors, that's $500.